Oak Ridge History

 Tobacco was a very demanding crop that took up to 18 months between planting the seedbed and shipping the cured product.
 Some fields were planted with forage to keep the livestock breeding population through the winter.
 The most fertile were hilled and planted with hot-house seedlings to begin the process.
 Through the growing season the tobacco plants were laboriously tended, hoeing weeds and minimizing insect damage.
 Plants were fertilized with manure from the livestock, ash or bone meal.
 Specific additives to the fertilizer improved the flavor.
 As the summer drew down, the first crop of leaves were cut, strung and carried to drying sheds for curing.
 In a good year several crops of leaves would emerge before the seed head was topped to induce the final burst of foliage.
 Of course some plants were allowed to develop seeds, to restock for the next year.
 The leaves were cured at high temperature for a week or more, depending on the method used, under tight tolerances.

 The market for tobacco was overland by wagon to Lynchburg, where it could be shipped down the James to Richmond for shipment overseas to make snuff.
 The Dan River was not a shipping route until a barge canal was built around the Dismal Swamp in 1819.
 Even then, Danville remained small until the Bank of Virginia arrived in 1830, which catalyzed the growth of tobacco factories producing the distinctly American product: chewing tobacco.
+Bright leaf tobacco made the plugs far more attractive, hence the premium price it commanded.
 When the railroad finally arrived in 1857 Danville’s tobacco market thrived under the supervision of men like James Sutherlin.

 In addition to the cash crop, a plantation produced food for all who lived on it and some clothing as well.
 Cattle, sheep, poultry and pigs were bred in addition to the working animals.
 Often race horses were part of the stable, if the master had a passion for competing in the point-to-points.
 As the annual cycle churned, chores rotated from tending the newborn animals to their slaughter in the fall to fill the larders with smoked and corned meats.The gardens supplied vegetables and fruits for the table.
 Orchards of apples, peaches and pears were also harvested in the fall.
 Walnuts were used for fabric dyes as well as food.
 Hickory, pecans and filberts were essential foodstuffs as well.